space-concordia-robotics/robotics-prototype/README.md

 You can read about the formatting guide [here](https://github.com/space-concordia-robotics/robotics-prototype/wiki/Code-Formatting-and-Conventions)

 ## Using Git
+For a quick primer on our workflow using git, [CLICK HERE :)](https://github.com/space-concordia-robotics/robotics-prototype/wiki/Git-Workflow-and-Conventions)
 ### Commit message hook

 This explains how to use and setup a git hook that will prepend the issue number to a commit message.